 I discovered the grass roots movement of compassion, peace, love + divinity has risen right to the top of the food chain.
 I found a company with a heart, a soul and a determination to make a difference.

 Kudos to Abc Carpet & Home for being one of the leaders in what I call the corporate consciousness movement.
 I was shocked, and moved to tears by following link after link on their site that supports their vision, their mission.
-We can all continue to make a difference if we keep the vision in the center of our hearts + at the core of our business plan.

 I am thankful (even if it's painful) to be here, now...to see and help make these changes become a reality.